chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 ### 4.4 - `if` Statements

 Another type of programming block is the `if` statement.
 Just like the `while` statement, `if` starts takes in a conditional, followed by a conditional and a colon.
 Any code indented after `if conditional:` is inside the block.
-Since we're already in a while loop, the `if` block is indented 8 spaces instead of 4.
+Since we re already in a while loop, the `if` block is indented 8 spaces instead of 4.

 {% highlight python %}
 if True: